The points below will allow you to see where there may be room for improvement in your marketing so that you get that all-important viewing.

 If you have most of the points above covered, this suggests both you and your agent are on top of your home sale!
 However, if you only have a few of these points covered, it’s probably time to consider a full-marketing makeover.
 Speak to your agent today and create a new marketing-plan, to turn things around.

-However, if you don’t get the response you were hoping for, give Joe, Paul or Ryan in the sales team a call – they will be happy to review your marketing and provide their own opinion on what they think needs to be done, to secure a successful sale.
+However, if you don’t get the response you were hoping for, from your current agent, give Joe, Paul or Ryan in the sales team a call – they will be happy to review your marketing and provide their own opinion on what they think needs to be done, to secure a successful sale.